GatoGraphQL/ExtensionStarter/README.md

 - [XDebug](https://xdebug.org/) (integrated out of the box when using [VSCode](https://code.visualstudio.com/))

-## Create your Gato GraphQL extension project
+## Create and Initialize your Gato GraphQL Extension Project

 Follow these steps: